-We are the local Greater Chicago affiliate of the National Alliance on Mental Illness, and known as NAMI of Greater Chicago, or NAMI-GC.
-We are one of the largest, most active NAMI affiliates in the country, with three full-time staff, three part-time staff, four (and sometimes more) graduate level interns, and numerous dedicated weekly volunteers.
+We are the local Chicago affiliate of the National Alliance on Mental Illness, and known as NAMI Chicago.
+We are one of the largest, most active NAMI affiliates in the country, with five full-time staff, two part-time staff, four (and sometimes more) graduate level interns, and numerous dedicated weekly volunteers.
 We offer referrals, education, and support through our HELPLINE, which can be reached at (312) 563-0445 Monday through Friday, from 10 am to 5 pm, in addition to our education courses and support groups for families and consumers.
 Our services are free.

-The mission of the Alliance on Mental Illness of Greater Chicago is to provide hope and improve the quality of life for those in the greater Chicago area whose lives are affected by serious mental illness.
+The mission of the National Alliance on Mental Illness (NAMI)-Chicago is to provide hope and improve the quality of life for those in the greater Chicago area whose lives are affected by serious mental illness.

 Read more about our mission.

-NAMI of Greater Chicago operates a HELPLINE, facilitates support groups for individuals with mental illness and support groups for their family members, provides education courses, and other programs as needs arise.
+NAMI Chicago operates a HELPLINE, facilitates support groups for individuals with mental illness and support groups for their family members, provides education courses, and other programs as needs arise.

 Read more about our programs.

-The Alliance for the Mentally Ill (AMI) of Greater Chicago was first formed in February of 1979.
-In September of 1979, Chicago AMI members participated in the organizational meeting which chartered the National Alliance on Mental Illness (NAMI), of which we became an affiliate- thus changing our name to NAMI-GC.
-Our services have changed with the needs of the community, and since 1995 NAMI of Greater Chicago has concentrated on providing information, referrals, support, education, advocacy, and hope.
+The Alliance for the Mentally Ill (AMI) of Chicago was first formed in February of 1979.
+In September of 1979, Chicago AMI members participated in the organizational meeting which chartered the National Alliance on Mental Illness (NAMI), of which we became an affiliate- thus changing our name to NAMI Chicago.
+Our services have changed with the needs of the community, and since 1995 NAMI Chicago has concentrated on providing information, referrals, support, education, advocacy, and hope.

 Read more about our history.